-Rule 28.
+- Rule 28.
 Speaker Pro Tempore.
 The House shall elect a Speaker Pro Tempore.
-The Speaker Pro Tempore shall perform the duties of the Speaker when the Speaker is absent from the House or when empowered by the Speaker to perform the duties of the Chair.

-Rule 29.
-Duties of Legislative Research Commission.
-The Legislative Research Commission shall have charge of all clerical, technical and procedural matters which relate to legislation including but not limited to: notification of committees of their appointment and business referred to them; keeping a calendar showing such bills as are entitled to their second reading each day, distinguishing between House and Senate bills; supervising the engrossing and enrolling of bills; and such other matters as are assigned by the Committee on Committees.
+The Speaker Pro Tempore shall perform the duties of the Speaker when the Speaker is absent from the House or when empowered by the Speaker to perform the duties of the - Rule 29.
+Duties of the Clerk[Legislative Research Commission].
+The Clerk[Legislative Research Commission] shall have charge of all clerical, technical and procedural matters which relate to legislation including but not limited to: notification of committees of their appointment and business referred to them; keeping a calendar showing such bills as are entitled to their second reading each day, distinguishing between House and Senate bills; supervising the engrossing and enrolling of bills; and such other matters as are assigned by the Committee on Committees.

-Rule 29A.
-Duties of Clerk.
-The Clerk shall have charge of clerical and administrative functions not assigned to the Legislative Research Commission and shall cooperate with the Commission to facilitate the work of the House.
 The Clerk shall read to the House papers ordered to be read; call the roll and note the answers of members when a question is taken by yeas and nays; assist the Speaker in taking the count when any vote of the House is taken; attest all writs, warrants and subpoenas issued by order of the House; certify to the passage of all bills and to the adoption of all joint and concurrent resolutions by the General Assembly; and make all reports to the Senate.
-The Clerk shall perform such other duties as are assigned by the Committee on Committees.
+The Clerk shall perform such other duties as are assigned by the Committee on Committees. - Rule 29A.
+Duties of the Legislative Research Commission [Clerk].
+The Legislative